 Everything is recorded.
-Your COP and COC is a proof of that.
+Your COP and COC are proof of that.

 After completing the minimum STCW requirements for a Master Mariner license, you are still not there yet.

-Even if you have the COC, you still have to comply specific trainings or documents from the company side.
+Even if you have the COC, you still have to comply with specific training requirements or documents from the company side.

 Many companies have specific requirements.
-Currently, companies follow a matrix which details years of experience between the Officers before they promote you.
+Currently, companies follow a matrix that details years of experience for Officers before they promote you.

-Besides, each type of vessel have different training requirements.
+Besides, each type of vessel has different training requirements.

-Its very strict now unlike before.
-Its even quite difficult for Filipinos than on western nationalities.
+It’s very strict now unlike before.
+It’s even more difficult for Filipinos than for Western nationalities.

 The last leg in becoming a ship captain is to get a promotion from the office.
 Yes, a green light from the company.